NiklasMelton/AdaptiveResonanceLib/paper.md

-Over the years, dozens of ART variations have been published [@da2019survey], extending the applicability of ART to nearly all learning regimes, including reinforcement learning [@tan2004falcon; @tan2008integrating], hierarchical and topological clustering [@tscherepanow2010topoart; @bartfai1994hierarchical], and biclustering [@xu2011bartmap; @xu2012biclustering].
+Over the years, dozens of ART variations have been published [@da2019survey], extending the applicability of ART to nearly all learning regimes, including reinforcement learning [@tan2004falcon; @tan2008integrating], hierarchical clustering [@bartfai1994hierarchical], topological clustering [@tscherepanow2010topoart], and biclustering [@xu2011bartmap; @xu2012biclustering].
 These numerous models provide an ART-based solution for most machine learning use cases.
-However, the rapid development of bespoke models and the difficulty in understanding the core principles of ART have resulted in a lack of open-source and approachable implementations of most ART variants.
+However, the rapid pace of bespoke model development, coupled with the challenges students face in learning ART's foundational principles, has contributed to a scarcity of open-source, user-friendly implementations for most ART variants.

 The ability of ART to preserve previously learned patterns while learning new data in real-time has made it a powerful tool in domains such as robotics, medical diagnosis,